davestearns/tutorials/src/crypto.md

 * When a single machine needs to both encrypt and decrypt files.
 For example, [FileVault on MacOS uses AES](https://support.apple.com/guide/deployment/intro-to-filevault-dep82064ec40/web) to encrypt files written to your hard drive.
 * When a small group of trusted machines in a private cloud need to decrypt messages encrypted by one of the other machines.
 Most cloud providers offer a [secrets management service](https://aws.amazon.com/secrets-manager/) that enables machines in the same virtual private cloud to securely access shared secrets like symmetric encryption keys.

 But we often find ourselves in situations where we have two people (the fictional Alice and Bob) who want to send encrypted messages to each other across a public network without an attacker in the middle (Eve) intercepting and reading them.
-If Alice and Bob both know a particular symmetric key, no problem, but how do they decide on that key without sending it across the public network in a way that Eve can see?
+If Alice and Bob both know a particular symmetric key, no problem, but how do they agree on that key without sending it across the public network in a way that Eve can see?
 If Eve sees the key being passed, they can use it to read all the messages.
 Even worse, Eve could intercept the messages and replace them with messages of their own: if those are encrypted with the same key, Alice and Bob would never know the difference!

 In these situations, we need to turn to _asymmetric encryption_.